MarkConnolly1/Livestock-Monitoring/README.md

 # Results
 The project evaluated the performance of YOLOv5 and YOLOv7 models for livestock monitoring under varying environmental conditions, such as lighting and altitude.
 Key metrics, including mAP (mean average precision), precision, recall, and F1 score, were used to assess the models.

--Model Comparisons:
+Model Comparisons:
-YOLOv5s (30 epochs):
+- YOLOv5s (30 epochs):

 Achieved an mAP of 0.952, indicating high detection accuracy.
 Precision and recall improved significantly during training, with the F1 score peaking at 0.93.